Get the latest from TODAY

 She is a member of the National Association of Black Journalists, Alpha Kappa Alpha Sorority, Inc., and The Links Inc., an international group of women devoted to enriching the lives of families in their communities.
 Jones, who comes from a family of educators, takes a special interest in activities involving education.

 Jones graduated from Northwestern University’s Medill School of Journalism with a bachelor’s degree in broadcast journalism and Spanish.
-She resides in Manhattan with her husband and their three children.
-Follow her on Twitter, Instagram, and Facebook.
+She and her husband live in Manhattan with their 5-year-old twin son and daughter and their 8-year-old son.